 #4 – WooCommerce password protected categories

-The WooCommerce Password Protected Categories plugin is designed to overcome the disadvantages of other methods for creating a members-only WooCommerce store.
+The WooCommerce Protected Categories plugin is designed to overcome the disadvantages of other methods for creating a members-only WooCommerce store.

 It works by adding a password protection option to the WooCommerce product categories page.
 You can password protect any category.

-WooCommerce Password Protected Categories is designed to maximise the security of your members-only online shop.
+WooCommerce Protected Categories is designed to maximise the security of your members-only online shop.
 It does this while being user-friendly for members and non-members.

 - All products within a password protected category will automatically be protected with the same password.
 After a member enters the password, all products in the category will be unlocked without having to re-enter the password.